Love jihad conspiracy theory: Kerala

+According to The Indian Express, Kerala High Court Justice K. T. Sankaran's conclusion that "such incidents under the pretext of love were rampant in certain parts of the state" ran contrary to Central and state government reports.
+A petition was also put before Sankaran to prevent the use of the terms "love jihad" and "romeo jihad", but Sankaran declined to overrule an earlier decision not to restrain media usage.
+Subsequently, the High Court stayed further police investigation, both because no organised efforts had been disclosed by police probes and because the investigation was specifically targeted against a single community.

 Following the launching of a poster campaign in Thiruvananthapuram, Kerala, purportedly by the organisation Shri Ram Sena, state police began investigating the presence of that organisation in the area.
 In late October 2009, police addressed the question of "love jihad" itself, indicating that while they had not located an organisation called "Love Jihad", "there are reasons to suspect 'concentrated attempts' to persuade girls to convert to Islam after they fall in love with Muslim boys".

-In November 2009, Director general of police Jacob Punnoose stated there was no organisation whose members lured girls in Kerala by feigning love with the intention of converting.
+In November 2009, director general of police Jacob Punnoose stated there was no organisation whose members lured girls in Kerala by feigning love with the intention of converting.
 He told the Kerala High Court that three out of 18 reports he received questioned the tendency.
 However, in absence of solid proof, the investigations were still continuing.
 In December 2009, Justice K.T.
 Sankaran, who had refused to accept Punnoose's report, concluded from a case diary that there were indications of forceful conversions and stated it was clear from police reports there was a "concerted effort" to convert women with "blessings of some outfits".
-The court, while hearing the bail plea of two individuals accused in "love jihad" cases, stated that there had been 3,000-4,000 such conversions in the past four years.
+The court, while hearing the bail plea of two individuals accused in "love jihad" cases, stated that there had been 3000–4000 such conversions in the past four years.
 The Kerala High Court in December 2009 stayed investigations in the case, granting relief to the two accused, though it criticised the police investigation.
 The investigation was closed by Justice M. Sasidharan Nambiar following Punnoose's statements that no conclusive evidence could be found for the existence of "love jihad".